evertonluiz00/english/adjectives.md

 <br/>

 * gleaming
+  - bright and shiny from being cleaned
+    + A gleaming kitchen
+    + Gleaming windows
 * grieving
+  - feeling very sad becuase someone has died
+    + Greaving relatives
+  - remembering people who have died
 * grumpy
+  - easily annoyed and complaining
+    + I hadn't had enough sleep and was feeling kind of grumpy
+    + A grumpy old man
+  - being in a slighty angry mood because you are annoyed at something or are feeling tired
+    + Dad is always grumpy on Monday mornings
 * grungy
+  - (of a person) feeling tired and dirty, or (of a thing) dirty
+    + He showed up for the interview wearing some grungy old sweatshirt and jeans
+    + Afetr a 15-hour flight, I felt really grungy

 <br/>

 * homely
+  - plain or ordinary, but pleasant
+    + The hotel was homely and comfortable
 * hushed
+  - quiet, or talking quietly
+    + She stood up to addrees a hushed courtroom
+    + People still speak in hushed tones (= very quietly) of the murders

 <br/>

 * ill
+  - not feeling well, or suffering from a disease
+    + I felt ill so I went home
+    + He's been ill with meningitis
+    + He is critically ill in hospital
+  - bad
+    + ill health
+    + There was no ill feeling between them
+    + Did you experience any ill effects from treatment?
 * inexpensive
+  - not costing a lot of money
+    + It's an inexpensive perfume
 * inquisitive
+  - wanting to discover as much as you can about things, sometimes in a way that annoys people
+    + An inquisitive child
+    + An inquisitive mind
+    + She could see inquisitive faces looking out from the windows next door
 * itchy
+  - having or causing an itch
+    + The sweather was itchy (= made me itch)
+    + The dust made me feel itchy all over

 <br/>